CenterForSpatialResearch/hnyc_geocoder_documentation/address_ranges/address_ranges_issues.md

 + **Decimal System Address Numbers**

    Crosstown streets in Manhattan are numbered from the most recent intersection.
 Split into East and West by Fifth Avenue, address numbers progress sequentially from each intersection but skip to the next set of 100 numbers on every block (1, 100, 200, 300...).
 Even and odd numbers are given on opposite sides of the street.
+   Some neighborhoods in central and southern Brooklyn (where numbered avenues intersect with numbered cross-borough streets) are on the decimal system.
+These grid systems are not as uniform or predictable as Manhattan's.
+Apply the decimal system attribution method, but use caution.

    ![Diagram of the decimal system](https://github.com/mapping-hnyc/documentation/blob/master/hnyc_addressRanges/images/decSystem_1.png)
    ![Example of the decimal system in place along W 20th St in Manhattan](https://github.com/mapping-hnyc/documentation/blob/master/hnyc_addressRanges/images/decSystem_2.png)